tableau/TabPy/docs/server-config.md

 TabPy can be configured to enable Arrow Flight.
 This will cause a Flight server to start up alongside the HTTP server and will allow for handling incoming streamed data in the Arrow columnar format.

+When authentication is enabled, Flight accepts the same credentials as HTTP.
+See [Authentication](#authentication).
+Failed Flight auth is rejected with gRPC `UNAUTHENTICATED` rather than HTTP 401.

+After a successful Basic call, Flight also returns an opaque session token in the response `authorization` header.
+A client may send that token back as a Bearer credential instead of repeating its Basic credentials.
+The token is server-issued, is not a JWT, and expires an hour after it is issued, at which point the client authenticates with Basic again.

 **As of May 2023, the Arrow Flight feature can only be used by compatible versions of Tableau Prep.
 The Arrow Flight feature is not used by Tableau